kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/18_chapter_XVII.md

 themselves, and showed the influence we had gained over them.

-Chogolisa Saddle is between the eastern crest of Bride Peak and a rounded icy dome 21,653 feet high. on the other side of which is Kondus Saddle, at the foot of Golden Throne.
+Chogolisa Saddle is between the eastern crest of Bride Peak and a rounded icy dome 21,653 feet high, on the other side of which is Kondus Saddle, at the foot of Golden Throne.
 This saddle is a little lower than Chogolisa.
 The day was perfect, and the view which the Duke had from his station a very grand one.
 The three summits of Broad Peak were visible, likewise all four of the Gasherbrums,